How to Create a Character Profileby The Lazy Scholar

 The Internet Writing Journal, June 1998

-One of the most important elements in a novel or short story is characterization: making the characters seem vivid, real, alive.
+Category: Fiction Writing One of the most important elements in a novel or short story is characterization: making the characters seem vivid, real, alive.
 One technique that many writers use with success is to create a character profile for the main characters in the novel.
 The purpose of a character profile is twofold: to assist the writer in creating a character that is as lifelike as possible and to help with continuity issues in the story.
-In interviews many famous authors have stated that they came up with the basics of a character's personality and then they found that the character just "came alive" for them and ended up driving the story all on his own.
+In our author interviews many bestselling authors have stated that they came up with the basics of a character's personality and then they found that the character just "came alive" for them and ended up driving the story all on his own.
 These are writers with years of experience developing characters and it now comes more naturally to them.
 But for the beginning writer, sometimes a more concrete approach is helpful.

 Character profiles are useful when writing in any genre.
 Depending on the genre in which you write, you will create additional sections on the Character Profile Worksheet.
 For example, fantasy writers can use the character profiles to keep track of factors such as magical abilities, family lineage, spells the character is under, and limitations on the character's power to ensure continuity in the action.
 For literary and mainstream novels, profiles are especially useful for keeping in mind motivations of the character -- hurts and disappointments in the past which may not be alluded to directly in the dialogue, but which nevertheless color everything the character thinks and feels.
 For example, someone who was abused as a child will most likely react differently in certain situations than someone who had a happy, loving childhood.